jawadnassar/jawad.ca/guestbook.md

 header: "https://images.unsplash.com/photo-1423592707957-3b212afa6733"
 ---

-The internet used to be so much better!

-For the sake of nostalgia, if you find this site useful, feel free to sign my guestbook by emailing me at `Jawad @ this domain dot ca`
+If you find this site useful, feel free to sign my guestbook by emailing me at `Jawad @ this domain dot ca`